1 Samuel 23:15–29 . . . Bible Study Summary with Videos and Questions

-The first part of chapter 23 (see last week's summary) presents the account of Davis rescuing the people of Keilah.
+The first part of chapter 23 (highlighted in our summary of 1 Sam.
+22:6–23:14) presents the account of Davis rescuing the people of Keilah.
 Jonathan's arrival at David's hideout happens in the very middle of this chapter, which is a significant fact due to what lies at both ends of the chapter.
 David had left the safety of the dense forest of Hereth to go down to the much more open country of Keilah.
 He chose to come out of hiding from Saul to face the Philistines (and perhaps Saul as well).
 In response to David’s selfless salvation of the city of Keilah, he learned that the people would have turned him over to Saul if he'd come and besieged the city.
 In the final verses of chapter 23, we'll find that the Ziphites, with no threat from Saul, approached Saul and offered to betray David, helping to deliver him over to Saul.

 Jonathan Comforts and Encourages His Friend in Danger (Read this first, 23:15–18)